 The Industrial Revolutions

-The development of steam engine was one of the most important factors that gave the push to first Industrial Revolution.
+The development of steam engine was one of the most important factors that gave the push to can you buy prednisone in spain first Industrial Revolution.
 The supporting factor, however, was the underlying energy source that was used to heat water to convert it to steam and power the engine.
 This energy source was a mixture of wood and coal (the oil of that era).
 So the power of steam fuelled by the ‘Oil’ and coupled with mechanization pushed the limits of productivity and imagination and paved the road for today’s world.

 The 4th Industrial Revolution (Industry 4.0)

 Industry experts are talking about the fourth Industrial Revolution which is about the pervasiveness of digital technology.
 This is an advancement (already in the process) that makes use of IoT, Cloud Computing, Analytics and AI to have a massive network of connected industrial setup.
 This setup is aimed at bridging the gap between the traditional physical assets and the digital technologies.